mamu7211/bowling-kata/README.md

 Build
 -----

-To build the project from command line, type "mvn package" or "mvn clean compile assembly:single".
+You'll need Maven 3 to build the jar file.
+To build the project from command line, cd to the "./bowling-kata-master/game" directory.
+There you'll find the projects pom.
-Test can be run with "mvn test".
+Type "mvn package" or "mvn clean compile assembly:single".
+Test can be run with "mvn test", there should be 100 non failing tests.

 Run
 ---